web3ideation/ideation-market-w3i/audit/4naly3er/report_23.07.25.md

 170:         address[] calldata allowedBuyers // whitelisted Buyers

-258:         s.listingIdCounter++;
+243:         s.listingIdCounter++;

-311:         uint256 erc1155PurchaseQuantity, // the exact ERC1155 quantity the buyer wants when partialBuyEnabled = true; for ERC721 must be 0
+294:         uint256 erc1155PurchaseQuantity, // the exact ERC1155 quantity the buyer wants when partialBuyEnabled = true; for ERC721 must be 0

-312:         address desiredErc1155Holder // if it is a swap listing where the desired token is an erc1155, the buyer needs to specify the owner of that erc1155, because in case he is not the owner but authorized, the marketplace needs this info to check the approval
+295:         address desiredErc1155Holder // if it is a swap listing where the desired token is an erc1155, the buyer needs to specify the owner of that erc1155, because in case he is not the owner but authorized, the marketplace needs this info to check the approval

-350:             purchasePrice = listedItem.price * erc1155PurchaseQuantity / listedItem.erc1155Quantity;
+333:             purchasePrice = listedItem.price * erc1155PurchaseQuantity / listedItem.erc1155Quantity;

-381:         uint256 innovationProceeds = ((purchasePrice * listedItem.feeRate) / 100000);
+364:         uint256 innovationProceeds = ((purchasePrice * listedItem.feeRate) / 100000);

-384:         uint256 sellerProceeds = purchasePrice - innovationProceeds;
+367:         uint256 sellerProceeds = purchasePrice - innovationProceeds;

-392:                 sellerProceeds -= royaltyAmount; // NFT royalties get deducted from the sellerProceeds
+375:                 sellerProceeds -= royaltyAmount; // NFT royalties get deducted from the sellerProceeds

-393:                 s.proceeds[royaltyReceiver] += royaltyAmount; // Update proceeds for the Royalty Receiver
+376:                 s.proceeds[royaltyReceiver] += royaltyAmount; // Update proceeds for the Royalty Receiver

-399:         uint256 excessPayment = msg.value - purchasePrice;
+382:         uint256 excessPayment = msg.value - purchasePrice;

-403:         s.proceeds[listedItem.seller] += sellerProceeds;
+386:         s.proceeds[listedItem.seller] += sellerProceeds;

-404:         s.proceeds[LibDiamond.contractOwner()] += innovationProceeds;
+387:         s.proceeds[LibDiamond.contractOwner()] += innovationProceeds;

-406:             s.proceeds[msg.sender] += excessPayment;
+389:             s.proceeds[msg.sender] += excessPayment;

-411:             address desiredOwner = address(0); // initializing this for cleanup
+394:             address desiredOwner; // initializing this for erc721 cleanup

-412:             address obsoleteSeller = address(0); // initializing this for cleanup
+395:             uint256 remainingBalance = 0; // initializing this for erc1155 cleanup

-413:             uint256 remainingERC1155Balance = 0; // initializing this for cleanup
+411:                 remainingBalance = swapBalance - listedItem.desiredErc1155Quantity + 1; // using this +1 trick for the '<=' comparison in the cleanup

-441:                 obsoleteSeller = desiredErc1155Holder; // for cleanup

-442:                 remainingERC1155Balance = desiredToken.balanceOf(obsoleteSeller, listedItem.desiredTokenId); // for cleanup
+447:                 ? desiredErc1155Holder // ERC-1155 swap

-460:                 obsoleteSeller = desiredOwner; // for cleanup
+448:                 : desiredOwner; // ERC-721 swap

-469:                     i--;

-484:                     deprecatedListingArray[i] = deprecatedListingArray[deprecatedListingArray.length - 1];
+465:                     deprecatedListingArray[i] = deprecatedListingArray[deprecatedListingArray.length - 1];

+469:                         i++;

-497:             s.listings[listingId].erc1155Quantity -= erc1155PurchaseQuantity;
+482:             s.listings[listingId].erc1155Quantity -= erc1155PurchaseQuantity;

-498:             s.listings[listingId].price -= purchasePrice;
+483:             s.listings[listingId].price -= purchasePrice;

-555:                 } catch { /* ignore */ }

-564:                 } catch { /* ignore */ }

-577:                 } catch { /* ignore */ }

-595:         uint256 newDesiredErc1155Quantity, // >0 for swap ERC1155, 0 for only swap ERC721 or non swap
+547:         uint256 newDesiredErc1155Quantity, // >0 for swap ERC1155, 0 for only swap ERC721 or non swap

-596:         uint256 newErc1155Quantity, // >0 for ERC1155, 0 for only ERC721
+548:         uint256 newErc1155Quantity, // >0 for ERC1155, 0 for only ERC721

-599:         address[] calldata newAllowedBuyers // whitelisted Buyers
+551:         address[] calldata newAllowedBuyers // whitelisted Buyers

-679:         listedItem.feeRate = s.innovationFee; // note that with updating a listing the up to date innovationFee will be set
+623:         listedItem.feeRate = s.innovationFee; // note that with updating a listing the up to date innovationFee will be set

-680:         listedItem.buyerWhitelistEnabled = newBuyerWhitelistEnabled; // other than in the createListing function where the buyerWhitelist gets passed withing creating the listing, when setting the buyerWhitelist from originally false to true through the updateListing function, the whitelist has to get filled through additional calling of the addBuyerWhitelistAddresses function
+624:         listedItem.buyerWhitelistEnabled = newBuyerWhitelistEnabled; // other than in the createListing function where the buyerWhitelist gets passed withing creating the listing, when setting the buyerWhitelist from originally false to true through the updateListing function, the whitelist has to get filled through additional calling of the addBuyerWhitelistAddresses function

-875:                 i--;

-878:                 listingArray[i] = listingArray[listingArray.length - 1];
+763:                 listingArray[i] = listingArray[listingArray.length - 1];

+767:                     i++;

 ```
 [Link to code](--forcefacets/IdeationMarketFacet.sol)